About

 Not for our own models, not for our subprocessors' models.
 This is a contractual prohibition on every AI provider in our subprocessor list, and it is a precondition to processing.

-Want to see it on real bilingual workflow?
+Want to see settlements become a real ledger?

 The interactive demo is live and uses a fully anonymised reference dataset.